jgphpc/cosmoflow-benchmark/README_CSCS_DEV.md

 n_validation_samples_per_rank=256
 n_epochs=16
 ```
 and choose `n_ranks` according to your preference.
+To only perform the data-loading benchmark instead of the training, add `--data-benchmark` in the `sbatch` command after `train_sarus.sh`.

 ### Benchmark studies